sirselim/mitofish/README.md

 # mitofish

- This script generates "baited" sequences from across a provided genome to search for them in fastq file(s)
+This script generates "baited" sequences from across a provided genome to search for them in fastq file(s).

 ## depends